Reweighted Spectral Partitioning Works: A Simple Algorithm for Vertex Separators in Special Graph Classes: Graph Class Definitions

 We will also consider two much more fundamentally geometric graph classes:

-\begin{definition} A graph $G$ is said to be a \defn{$d$-dimensional $k$-ply neighbourhood system} if it is the geometric intersection graph of a collection of $d$-dimensional balls $B_1,\dots,B_n$ with ply at most $k$ for all points almost surely. \end{definition}
+\begin{definition} A graph $G$ is said to be \defn{the intersection graph of $d$-dimensional balls with ply $k$} (sometimes called a $d$-dimensional $k$-ply neighbourhood system) if there is a collection of $d$-dimensional balls $B_1,\dots,B_n$ with ply at most $k$ for all points almost surely, so that each ball corresponds to a vertex, and each edge corresponds to a pair of vertices whose balls intersect. \end{definition}

 \begin{definition} A \defn{$d$-dimensional $k$-nearest neighbour graph} is a graph $G$ with $n$ vertices $v_1,\dots,v_n$ corresponding to points $p_1,\dots,p_n\in\RR^d$ so that an edge $v_iv_j$ exists if and only if $p_i$ is among the $k$-nearest neighbours of $p_j$, or $p_j$ is among the $k$-nearest neighbours of $p_i$. \end{definition}